Electro-Optics Offers Unparalleled Research Opportunities to Complement Your Courses.

 Collaborate with Leaders and Scholars.

-Click the link below to visit the University's Areas of Study and learn more about the program of your choice:
+Click the link to visit the University's Areas of Study to learn more about the program of your choice:

 Electro-Optics (M.S. and Ph.D.)

 Careers: Be the Future of the Optics Industry.

 While our electro-optics program is in the School of Engineering, it intersects science and engineering.
 We feature faculty contributions from Engineering as well as the College of Arts and Sciences.

 After graduation, you'll be in a position of leadership and expertise to guide and shape the future of the optics industry and technology — professionally, ethically and globally.

 Let Us Know How We Can Support You.

 We offer a variety of financial aid, fellowships, assistantships and professional development.
 Let us know how we can support you.